Next steps after receiving your award letter

 Apply for Federal Loans (students and parents)

 - You can accept, decline or reduce the amount of your federal student loan offer.
-Select your Financial Aid tile in your MyNEVADA account, click '"Accept/Decline Awards," and then click the small pencil icon to make changes.
-Alternately, you can submit a Federal Direct Loan Activation form, which can be found on the Financial Aid Forms webpage.
+Select your Financial Aid tile in your MyNEVADA account, click "Accept/Decline," and then click the "Edit" button to accept the loan.
+Click the "reduce" box to change the amount before accepting.
+Alternatively, you can submit a Federal Direct Loan Activation form, which can be found on the Financial Aid Forms webpage.
 We recommend you make adjustments by May to minimize processing delays.

-- Next, you will need to go to The Federal Student Aid website and login in using your FSA ID.
-Under “Complete Aid Process,” complete a Master Promissory Note (MPN)/loan agreement and complete Entrance Counseling (if you are a first time borrower).
+- Next, you will need to go to the Federal Student Aid website and log in using your FSA ID.
+Under "Loans and Grants," complete a Master Promissory Note (MPN) and complete "Loan Entrance Counseling" (if you are a first time borrower).
 Your loan will then be processed by the Department of Education.

 - Loan fees and interest rates for 2022-2023 will be available in mid-summer.